 The OKAMURA LEOPARD chair

 Not intended as a work-chair, it is aesthetically superb and looks right, however the fixed head-rest is only excellent for contemplating the ceiling.
-Essentially a waiting room chair.
 A forward tilt is possible but there is no contouring to prevent slipping and it seems to be used for rising from the chair.
 The intermediate range is stiff which makes it difficult to fully recline.
 The seat is fixed at a low level.
 This allows the feet to rest on the floor in the reclined mode, as shown.
 I am told that this causes problems for tall people who have tried it and an adjustable table may be required (no bad thing).
+Essentially a waiting room chair, jt would ne unsuitable for office work.

-The Howarth Zody is another good upright chair that incorporates ‘Pelvic Support’, here called PAL™.
+This is another good upright office chair that incorporates ‘Pelvic Support’, here called PAL™.
 This allows it to be considered as a semi-partial solution for full Safe Sitting.

 Ferrari gets into seating

-Peter Bessey sent me this ref. with the comment “Guess they missed an opportunity to work with your specs, Henry
+Peter Bessey sent me this ref. with the comment “Guess they missed an opportunity to work with your specs, Henry.
+Would have been interesting to see them come up with a properly engineered solution, alongside the carbon fibre composites.
+All the best, Peter”

 A selection from ‘Posturite’.